kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 The following shows what happens at a single step in ScenarioStep:

 1. run all operations defined for that step.
-2. scheduler starts scheduling.
+2. the scenario controller changes status.SchedulerStatus to SchedulerWillRun.
-3. scheduler stops scheduling when it can no longer schedule any more Pods.
+3. the scheduler starts scheduling and changes status.SchedulerStatus to SchedulerRunning.
+4. the scenario controller changes status.SchedulerStatus to SchedulerWillStop, when it can no longer schedule any more Pods.
+5. the scheduler stop scheduling and changes status.SchedulerStatus to SchedulerStoped.
-4. update status.scenarioResult.
+6. update status.scenarioResult.
-5. move to next step.
+7. move to next step.

 ##### Why scheduler needs to restarts/stops scheduling loop?